 What is microplastic?

 Wear of products such as textile and tires are also examples of microplastic sources.
 Every time we wash our clothes in the washing machine, millions of fibres are worn of and end up in the sea environment.
-This kind of microplastic from broken plastic products and wear is called secondary microplastic.
-Wastewater treatment plants cannot keep back those little particles, and if they are retained in the sludge they end up in the fields(*).
-More than 50% of the danish wastewatersludge is brought out to fields as a fertilizer supplement and in this way plastic ends up in our environment.
+In Denmark, wastewater treatment plants cannot filter these small particles, and if they are retained in the sludge, they end up in the crops, where more than 50% of the Danish wastewatersludge is used as a fertilizer supplement – and in this way ends in our environment.

 Microplastic in lotions, toothpaste and paint

 Microplastic can also be directly produced.
+This form of microplastic is called primary microplastic.
 A good example is microplastic that is blended into toothpaste, scrub lotions and paint.
-Microscopic beads of microplastic is blended into these products to have a scrubbing and grinding effect, most often polyethylen (PE) or polypropylen (PP).
-There can be up to 350.000 pieces in one single lotion.
-This form of microplastic is called primary microplastic.
+Microscopic beads of microplastic is blended into these products to have a scrubbing and grinding effect, containing up to 350.000 pieces in one single lotion.
+Most often the microplastic is polyethylen (PE) or polypropylen (PP).

 Plastic Change works to completely phase out primary microplastic that is blended into cosmetics and other care products.
-Read more about how to scan your way around products with added microplastic using the app: 'Beat The Microbead'.
+Therefore we created the app: ‘Beat the Microbead’ that tells whether a product contains microplastic.
+Download the app right here and read more about how to scan your way around products: ‘Beat The Microbead’.